dtapuska/html-translate/README.md

 to invoke may cause this issue to become more prevalant.
 This may not be tractable because the ideal scenario (user agent has correct `Accept-Language`) also leaks information in the request but it is worth highlighting.

+Iframes embedded inside the translated page may be able to determine the language the page is translated in or infer content from the page by determining information via `IntersectionObserver`.